Stocks wobble as traders weigh outlook for rates, inflation

-Stocks are wobbling in morning trading on Wall Street Thursday as investors consider the outlook for rising interest rates and inflation.
+Stocks are wobbling in afternoon trading on Wall Street Thursday as investors consider the outlook for rising interest rates and inflation.

 Investors have been closely monitoring rising inflation's impact on consumers and businesses.
 They have also been closely watching the Fed's plans to dial back its ultra-low interest rate policies.
 Minutes from the central bank's meeting in December showed that policymakers expressed concerns that inflation, which has surged to four-decade highs, was spreading into more areas of the economy and would last longer than they previously expected.